 Are you borrowing money or using a credit card hoping that you’ll become profitable enough in the future to pay that money back?
 This is widely regarded as a bad move.
 Never spend money you’ve yet to earn.

 Don’t buy things you can’t afford with money you don’t have to impress people you don’t like.Tweet This

 Now, it’s not uncommon for a business to get funding before it becomes profitable.
 The similar situation in your personal life is taking on debt in order to earn a return.
 The obvious example of this is taking on student loan debt in order to get a college degree.
 And with the right degree, this plan works.

 Taking out a bunch of credit cards to pay for a lifestyle you can’t afford is a bad personal practice.
 But you can take on different debt and turn it around.
-If your credit score is good enough, you can take out a personal loan through a peer-to-peer lender like Lending Club or a more traditional lender like Earnest at a lower interest rate than you’re paying on the credit cards.
+If your credit score is good enough, you can take out a personal loan through a peer-to-peer lender like Prosper or a more traditional lender like Credible at a lower interest rate than you’re paying on the credit cards.
 Use the loan to pay off the cards which will give your credit score a big boost and reduce the amount of interest you’re paying.

 7. Plan for Growth